MichaelCWalsh7/Cartridge-Market/README.md

     -   #### Buyer Goals
     1. As a Buyer, I want to easily select quantity of a product on purchase.
-    2. As a Buyer, I want to view items in my bag.
+    2. As a Buyer, I want to view items in my cart.
     3. As a Buyer, I want to adjust the quantity of individual items.
     4. As a Buyer, feel my personal and payment information is safe and secure.
     5. As a Buyer, I want to view an order confirmation post-checkout.